AstraBert/altrevis/README.md

 ## What is altrevis?
 **altrevis (Alignment, Tree and Visualization)** is an easy-to-use, beginner-oriented tool to align DNA/RNA or protein sequences, infer an approximately Maximum Likelihood phylogenetic tree from the alignment and visualize it.

-This scripts is suitable only for Linux-based operating systems.
+This program is suitable only for Linux-based operating systems.

 It provides a straightforward pipeline that only needs the unaligned sequences of interest in a fasta file to get to the visualization of the inferred phylogenetic tree, with near-zero effort on the side of the user.